unknownoperation/aibattlespace/README.md

 --------
 - There is a choice of the form of competition
 - You can observe the actions of AI
-- You can download your own AI
+- You can upload your own AI

 >Note that the features can be extended over time